hmisonne/UdacityWebDev/02_trivia_api/starter/README.md

 ## Full Stack Trivia

 This project is part of the Udacity Full Stack Developer Nano Degree.
-The goal of this project is structure plan, implement, and test an API of a Trivia app.
+The goal of this project is to plan, implement, and test an API of a Trivia app.

 ## App functionalities